djthapa22/deep-learning-challenge/README.md

 **_Model 2:_**
 * How many neurons, layers, and activation functions did you select for your neural network model, and why?
+  * Layers: 6 hidden layers and one output layer; Neurons: First and 6th had 50 neurons each, while 2nd through 5th had 25 layers; function: Activation to 6th layer had Tanh, while last one was sigmoid due to probabilitistic output
+  * Rationale: I significantly increased the density of the architechture and wanted to see if Tanh would fare better.
-* Were you able to achieve the target model performance?
+* Were you able to achieve the target model performance? <br> No, I had an accuracy score of 72.69%, which was worse than my base line model.
 * What steps did you take in your attempts to increase model performance?
+I wanted to further increase density of architechtrure and go back to Leaky_relu and Relu.

 **_Model 3:_**
 * How many neurons, layers, and activation functions did you select for your neural network model, and why?
+ * Layers: 9 hidden layers and one output layer; Neurons: All hidden had 250 function: Activation and 9th was Relu, while remaining was Leaky_Relu.
+Finally,the last one was sigmoid due to probabilitistic output
+  * Rationale: I significantly increased the density of the architechture and thought a more complex neural network along with Relu/Leaky_Relu would get the numbers closer to 75%
-* Were you able to achieve the target model performance?
+* Were you able to achieve the target model performance? <br> No, I had an accuracy score of 72.37%, which was even worse than my base line model and Model 2.
 * What steps did you take in your attempts to increase model performance?
+I learned that the complexity of the architecture may not be the solution and decided on using a tuner to find out the best way to get closest to the 75% mark!